 September 11, 2017 |

 There are nearly 800,000 people protected under Deferred Action for Childhood Arrivals (DACA).
 DACA paved the way for these children of immigrants to obtain work authorization and relief from deportation, enabling them to go on to universities and build careers and families.
-With the announcement of DACA’s repeal, the program has stopped accepting new applications.
-For those currently in the program, their work permits and legal status will begin expiring March 2018.
-By March 2020 all DACA recipients will lose their legal immigration status and face the risk of being deported.
+After facing much threat in the previous administration, President Biden signed a memorandum aimed at preserving and fortifying the program.

-From legal work to advocacy to grassroots mobilization, these 7 organizations highlighted below are fighting to ensure that immigrant rights are human rights.
+From legal work to advocacy to grassroots mobilization, these 7 immigration advocacy organizations highlighted below have fought, and continue to fight, to ensure that immigrant rights are human rights.

 1. American Immigration Council